openlawlibrary/pygls/examples/vscode-playground/README.md

 1. Select `Launch Client` and press `F5`, this will open a second VSCode window with the `vscode-playground` extension enabled.

-1. You will need to make sure that VSCode ia using a virtual environment that contains an installation of `pygls`.
+1. You will need to make sure that VSCode is using a virtual environment that contains an installation of `pygls`.
    The `Python: Select Interpreter` command can be used to pick the correct one

    If you see a window like the following